jakeput/JacobDPutney/README.md

 ## Background

-My name is Jacob Putney and I am the Forestry and Natural Resources Extension Agent in Baker County for Oregon State University Extension Service.
-My background includes Forest Biometrics, Forest Modelling, Data Analysis, Silviculture, and Forest Management.
+I am currently the Forestry and Natural Resources Agent in Baker County for Oregon State University Extension Service.
+My educational background includes Forest Biometrics, Forest Modelling, Data Analysis, Silviculture, and Forest Management.
+I earned an M.S. in Forest Biometrics in 2019 and a B.S. in Forest Management in 2016, both from Oregon State University.
 My current research includes growth responses to operational nitrogen fertilization in Western Oregon and effects of Dwarf Mistletoe on Ponderosa Pine.

+## Research

+### Peer-Reviewed Publications

+Putney, J.D., Maguire, D.A.
+2020.
+Shifts in Foliage Biomass and its Vertical Distribution in Response to Operational Nitrogen Fertilization of Douglas-fir in Western Oregon.
+Forests 11(5):511.
+DOI:10.3390/f11050511

 ## Contact Information